 Hearing loss can and will affect many people in a variety of different ways and severities, meaning that just because one brand and model works for one person, doesn’t mean it will work for someone else.
 As a result, it’s best to consider which features really appeal to you, because there’s little point paying for several extra functions that you’re unlikely to use.
 Seek expert advice on the type of features you may need and be sure to consult your local GP or Otolaryngologist before you make a purchase decision.

 Hearing aids could certainly improve your life for the better, but they are also a major investment.
 Prices vary considerably between brands and models, but you could easily spend thousands of dollars on what could be considered a ‘run of the mill’ device.
 Our survey found that Aussie consumers who have bought a hearing aid in the last three years spent an average of over $2,140!

 Almost a third of respondents (30%) wished they had spent more on a better hearing aid, but 32% were of the opinion that they paid too much!
-So it’s best to look into what you really need and want out of your hearing aids, as well as take the advice from experts on board before you make a purchase.
+So, it’s best to look into what you really need, and want, out of your hearing aids, as well as take the advice from experts on board before you make a purchase.

 This report was written by Canstar Blue’s Home & Lifestyle Content Lead, Megan Birot.
 She’s an expert on household appliances, health & beauty products, as well as all things grocery and shopping.
 When she’s not writing up our research-based ratings reports, Megan spends her time helping consumers make better purchase decisions, whether it’s at the supermarket, other retailers, or online, highlighting the best deals and flagging anything you need to be aware of.